burakshaus/Word/README.md

 # 📝 JavaFX Word Processor

-A modern, lightweight, and feature-rich word processor built with **Java** and **JavaFX**.
-This application allows users to create formatted documents with dynamic content handling, including resizable images, interactive tables, and PDF export capabilities.
+A **full-featured word processor** built with **Java** and **JavaFX**, designed to provide complete compatibility with Microsoft Word files while offering all the essential features of a professional document editor.

+## 🎯 Project Vision

+The goal of this project is to create a **fully-functional Microsoft Word alternative** that can:
+- ✅ Open, edit, and save Word documents (.docx)
+- ✅ Provide all major formatting and editing features
+- ✅ Offer a modern, intuitive user interface
+- ✅ Export documents to multiple formats (PDF, DOCX, TXT)
+- 🚧 Achieve feature parity with Microsoft Word

 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)
 ![JavaFX](https://img.shields.io/badge/JavaFX-007396?style=for-the-badge&logo=java&logoColor=white)